bradleyjay/datadog_test/datadog/answers.md

     echo -e "\033[0;32mMySQL grant - OK\033[0m" || \
     echo -e "\033[0;31mMissing REPLICATION CLIENT grant\033[0m"

 Which then yields an "access denied" error, as expected.
-To grant the necessary replication client privileges, I log in as root (this didn't work when logging into MySQL as Datadog):
+To grant the necessary replication client privileges, I logged in as root (this didn't work when logging into MySQL as Datadog):

     vagrant@ubuntu-xenial:/etc/datadog-agent/conf.d$ sudo mysql -u root
     mysql> GRANT REPLICATION CLIENT ON *.* TO 'datadog'@'localhost' WITH MAX_USER_CONNECTIONS 5;